jpreall/FTPS_2023/README.md

 AAAAAEEEEEEEEEEEEEEEE/EEEEE<

 ```
-In the most recent version of the chemistry, this will be a 28bp read.
+In the current chemistry, this will be a 28bp read:
   * Bases 1-16: Cell Barcode
   * Bases 17-28: UMI

+**Note:** Older (version 2) libraries used a 26bp read (16bp Cell barcode, 10bp UMI)

 ```bash
 CATCAAGGTCAGATAAGGTCGATCCGTT